dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO(instance) need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them
-TODO(static) adjust scoping rules so that type parameters are in scope within the 'for'
-TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces
 TODO(static) extensions are disallowed within interfaces with variant type parameters
-TODO2 We should likely allow constructors and `required` properties
-TODO attributes and attribute targets

 ## Open issue: merging extension methods and extension members

-TODO(instance) revise preference of extension types over extension methods (should mix and disambiguate duplicates if needed instead)
+We need to revise the preference of extension types over extension methods (should mix and disambiguate duplicates if needed instead)

 ```c#
 static class Extensions